 We are committed to meaningful conversations with people, on the right issues at the right time.
 We believe this is an important part of the way we work.

 Engagement gives people an opportunity to have their say on services.
 By gathering people's views, it helps us understand what matters to people.

 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

-The West Yorkshire and Harrogate Health and Care Partnership (WY&H HCP) will embark on an Urgent and Emergency Care Nursing Associate Apprenticeship Partnership with Huddersfield University after the innovative idea secured £100,000 funding from Health Education England (HEE) in April 2020.
+The West Yorkshire and Harrogate Health and Care Partnership (WY&H HCP) will embark on a new two-year nursing associate apprenticeship course which will focus on the urgent and emergency care agenda in partnership with the Huddersfield University after the innovative idea secured £100,000 funding from Health Education England (HEE) in 2020.
 This new course will help to expand and transform the health service workforce

 The University already delivers highly successful apprenticeship courses for the training of nursing associates.
-This new two-year nursing associate apprenticeship course will focus on the Urgent and Emergency care agenda.
 This new nursing role will be a key member of the multidisciplinary health and care team under the supervision of registered nurses to deliver flexible care across a wide variety of settings.
-The first cohort will be recruited by 14th December 2020, enabling a new course to be launched at the start of 2021.
+The new course will commence in June 2021.

-Urgent and Emergency Care, Nursing Associate Programme: Course Overview Slide
+Illustrative Case study for the Urgent and Emergency Care, Nursing Associate Programme (added 18.08.20)

 Watch the local employers virtual stakeholder event.
 The session was recorded and is available to view below.